CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

  ## Abstract
  This repository showcases a state-of-the-art CUDA-accelerated path tracer, innovatively integrated with the A-Trous denoising technique.
 The A-Trous denoising method, inspired by the seminal work [Wojciech Jarosz's paper](https://jo.dreggn.org/home/2010_atrous.pdf), enhances the quality of rendered images by effectively reducing the noise produced in path tracing, offering both visual clarity and computational efficiency.

+## Introduction
+The A-Trous denoising method technique utilizes depth and normal buffers to understand the geometry of the scene, accurately distinguishing between edges and smooth areas.
+It combines the principles of high-pass and low-pass filters, where a high-pass filter identifies the edges (preserving important details) by detecting discontinuities in depth and normals, and a low-pass filter, similar to a Gaussian blur, smoothens the image areas away from edges to reduce noise.
+The wavelet transform is applied in a way that avoids edges, allowing for effective noise reduction while maintaining the crispness of edges, crucial for realistic rendering in computer graphics.
+This method provides a nuanced balance between detail preservation and noise reduction, leveraging frequency analysis to adaptively filter different parts of the image based on their characteristics.

 ## Demo
  |<img src="./img/noisy.png" width="100%">|<img src="img/denoised.png" width="100%">|
  |:-:|:-:|